ANASIR03/BrazilianEcommerceAnalysis/README.md

 # Recommendations

-Prioritize accurate product representations online.
+- Prioritize accurate product representations online.
-Establish local distribution centers within Rio for faster deliveries.
+- Establish local distribution centers within Rio for faster deliveries.
-Implement robust inventory management systems.
+- Implement robust inventory management systems.
-Offer transparent and hassle-free refund policies for increased customer trust.
+- Offer transparent and hassle-free refund policies for increased customer trust.

-Dataset
+# Dataset

-The dataset comprises multiple files, capturing customer information, orders, payments, reviews, and more.
-It provides a holistic view of the e-commerce activities on the Olist platform.
+The dataset comprises of 8 total files.

 # Tools and Skills

-Python and Pandas: Used for data cleaning, manipulation, and analysis.
+- Python and Pandas: Used for data cleaning, manipulation, and analysis.
-Matplotlib and Seaborn: For data visualization.
+- Matplotlib and Seaborn: For data visualization.
-Sentiment Analysis: Basic sentiment analysis was conducted by translating Portuguese reviews to English and categorizing the feedback.
+- Sentiment Analysis: Basic sentiment analysis was conducted by translating Portuguese reviews to English and categorizing the feedback.
-Geospatial Analysis: Customer distribution across Rio was visualized to assist in logistics planning.
+- Geospatial Analysis: Customer distribution across Rio was visualized to assist in logistics planning.